AaronAstle/FSND/project-1/README.md

   2. Run the following command on the CLI:
         `$ python entertainment_center.py`
       This will take the list of movies, create the web page, and open a browser window.

 If you want to change the movies on the list, you can just change the itesm in `entertainment_center.py` file.
-Then rerun the above command.
+Then rerun step 2.